UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m5-reserving-combination/index.md

 ### Extensions

-- The problem with the plain vanilla BF is that it does not explain how `\(LR(i)\)` is determined.
+- The problem with the plain vanilla BF is that it does not specify objectively how `\(LR(i)\)` is determined.
 A priori, this is too judgmental.
-- There are a number of methods which try to make this choice more objective, such as modified BF, Cape Cod
+- There are a number of methods which try to make this choice more objective, such as “modified BF”, “Cape Cod”, …

 # References